cosmos/cosmos/WHITEPAPER.md

 ### Tendermint-BFT DPoS

-Atom is the first public blockchain powered by Tendermint's BFT consensus algorithm.
+The Cosmos Hub is the first public blockchain powered by Tendermint's BFT consensus algorithm.
 The Tendermint open-source project was born in 2014 to address the speed, scalability, and environmental issues of Bitcoin's proof-of-work consensus algorithm.
 By utilizing and improving upon proven BFT algorithms developed at MIT in 1988, the Tendermint team was first to conceptually demonstrate a proof-of-stake cryptocurrency that addresses the nothing-at-stake problem suffered by first-gen proof-of-stake cryptocurrencies such as NXT and BitShares.

-Atom is also the first cryptocurrency to offer instant and provably-secure mobile-client payment verification.
+Cosmos is also the first cryptocurrency system to offer instant and provably-secure mobile-client payment verification.
 Today, practically all Bitcoin mobile wallets use trusted servers to provide them with transaction verification.
 This is because proof-of-work requires waiting for many confirmations before a transaction can be considered irreversibly committed.
 Double-spend attacks have already been demonstrated on services like CoinBase.
-Since the Atom (and Tendermint) blockchain is designed not to fork at all, mobile wallets can receive instant transaction confirmation, finally making trustless and practical payments a reality on your smartphone.
+Since Cosmos (and Tendermint) blockchain is designed not to fork at all, mobile wallets can receive instant transaction confirmation, finally making trustless and practical payments a reality on your smartphone.
 This has significant ramifications for IoT applications as well.

-Validators in Atom (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
+Validators in Cosmos (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
 Non-validators can delegate their staking tokens (called "atoms") to any validator to earn a portion of block